maban/console-browsers/README.md

 * [Palm Reader](http://www.jordanm.co.uk/palmreader)

+### Contribute your data

+If you'd like to update the console browser data with your own, you can either edit the device file using the built-in editor in Github, or clone the repo to your machine.
+When updating stats, it would really help if you could leave the old stats in, but cross them out using the `s` tag to show how the stats have changed over time.

+#### To edit the file on GitHub

+* Navigate to the device's index.html file.
+For example, if you'd like to edit the data for the Wii, go to `device/wii/index.html`.
+* Click "Edit"
+* Make your changes
+* Leave a useful commit message explaining what you've done.

+#### To edit the files locally on a Mac

+The site uses Jekyll for templating, so you'll need to set this up.

+* Clone the GitHub repository
+* Open up Terminal and type `gem install jekyll`
+* In Terminal, navigate to where you cloned the site, eg: `cd Sites/console-browser`
+* Once you're in the right folder, type `jekyll serve --watch` in Terminal.
+This will run Jekyll and watch for changes you make.
+* To view the site locally, type `http://0.0.0.0:4000/` in your browser's address bar.

+A `_site` folder will be generated where all the static files are output.
+This is ignored in the .gitignore file because GitHub Pages builds the files itself.

 ### Donate Devices

 All of the devices, except the ones I've borrowed like the Wii, Xbox and PS3, live in [Clearleft's test lab](http://clearleft.com/does/test-lab/) which is open for anyone to drop by and use.
 I've bought most of the consoles on this site, although a couple have been kindly donated.